ipld/specs/selectors/selector-syntax.md

 # Human Readable
 recursive(limit=5 ...)
 # URL Embeddable
-R(5...)
+R5...
 ```

 ### Literal Values

 Some of the selectors accept literal values as parameters.
-These are currently `String`, `{String:Selector}`, and `int`.
+These are currently `String`, `{String:Selector}`, and `Int`.

 #### Integers

-Positive integers can be encoded using base 110:
+Integers can be encoded using base 10 with optional leadin sign:

 ```
 123 # Decimal
+-123 # Negative decimal
 ```

 #### Strings

-Strings are quoted using single quote, they can be escaped using double single quote.
-You can include non url-safe characters between the quotes, but will need to escape the entire selector properly when embedding in a URL.
+Strings are quoted using single quote.
+They can contain any characters including newlines and unicode characters.
+The following characters can be escaped using backslash (`\`) followed by a special character.
+If the backslash is followed by a character not in the list, it's considered a syntax error.

+- \b  Backspace (ascii code 08)
+- \f  Form feed (ascii code 0C)
+- \n  New line
+- \r  Carriage return
+- \t  Tab
+- \'  Single quote
+- \\  Backslash character

 ```
 'Hello World'
-'It''s a lovely day'
+'It\'s a lovely day'
 'Multiline
 strings'
-'two'_'strings'
+'Multiline\nstrings'
 ```

 #### Maps